Search

 Posted Aug 17, 2018 at 3:07 PM on Columbia Daily Tribune

 Last month, I handled highlights of the New Tax Law focusing on the impact on personal tax returns.
 This week, I want to highlight significant changes to business tax returns.
 Before proceeding, I want to commend Congress for reducing the tax burden of most middle-class Americans via the New Tax Law (technically, the Tax Cuts and Jobs Act of 2017 (TCJA).
-Also, since my last article, I was honored to receive the Certified Tax Planner designation from the American Institute of Certified Tax Planners on July 27.

 I will start with a business tax primer.
 An individual or a couple filing a 1040 tax return may include one of the following business tax forms: 1.
 Schedule C, Profit or Loss from Business (or its simpler companion Schedule C-EZ), 2.
 Schedule E, Supplemental Income and Loss, 3.
 Schedule F, Profit or Loss from Farming, or 4.
 Form 4835, Farm Rental Income and Expense.
 All these forms require the taxpayer to report their related income and expenses for each of these activities on the respective form.